ilikepie1974/Santroll_Re-ARM/README.md

 so the intallation process can take some times on the Pi0W

 ### Installation
-NOTE: For the best experience use full-screen on your ssh session !
+NOTE: For the best installation experience use full-screen when you ssh into the Pi!

 Run the script and follow the assistant: